astonish2c/astonish2c/README.md

-# Hi there! :wave:
+# Hey there :wave:
-**`Full Stack Developer`**

-I'm a full-stack developer from Quetta,Pakistan and building my version of the digital world one step at a time.
+Hi i'm [Asghar Ali Hazara](https://www.facebook.com/astonish2c), a **`Full Stack Developer`** from **`Quetta,Pakistan`** and building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I do freelancing on different platforms and also love building unique softwares that help people with their work.

    <p align="left">
       <a href="https://github.com/astonish2c?tab=followers">